 Quartz was launched by the Atlantic Media Co., in 2012, as a global business news outlet.
 In 2017, Atlantic Media Co. sold its majority stake in The Atlantic to Emerson Collective, owned by Laurene Powell Jobs.
-In 2018, Atlantic Media sold Quartz to the Japanese business intelligence and media company, Uzabase Inc.
+In 2018, Atlantic Media sold Quartz to the Japanese business intelligence and media company Uzabase Inc. On April 28, 2022, it was announced that Quartz was sold to G/O Media.

-Quartz focuses on global economics coverage, provides business information and analysis and news, commentary, lifestyle, and more.
-They also have a charting platform called Atlas.
+Quartz focuses on global economics coverage and provides business information and analysis, news, commentary, lifestyle, etc. They also have a charting platform called Atlas.

 Funded by / Ownership

 Analysis / Bias

 In review, Quartz’s content mainly consists of large images, charts, and/or graphs.
-Quartz publishes stories with neutral headlines such as “To understand Trump’s speech, look at the US-Mexico border as it exists today,” as well as strong emotionally loaded language such as “A living glossary of all the words you need to understand the Trump presidency.”
+Quartz publishes stories with neutral headlines such as “To understand Trump’s speech, look at the US-Mexico border as it exists today” and strong, emotionally loaded language such as “A living glossary of all the words you need to understand the Trump presidency.”
 A quote from the article reads, “Trump is seen as the editor-in-chief of the fake news movement because of his disregard of facts, such as when he claimed in a recent tweet, with no supporting evidence, that millions voted illegally in the US election.”
 When it comes to sourcing, they typically utilize credible sources such as c-span.org, New York Times, Huffington Post, and USA Today.

-Editorially, Quartz does not endorse any political party; however, their sister publication, The Atlantic, endorsed Hillary Clinton in the 2016 Presidential elections.
-Further, Quartz does not have a favorable view of President Trump with consistent negative articles about his administration: Another scandal-ridden member of Trump’s cabinet is resigning.
+Editorially, Quartz does not endorse any political party.
+However, Quartz does not have a favorable view of former President Trump with consistent negative articles about his administration: Another scandal-ridden member of Trump’s cabinet is resigning.
+Further, they tend to report negatively on conservatives such as this The most radical Americans of 2019 are the ethical conservatives.
 Lastly, Quartz is generally pro-science with its reporting on GMOs and Climate Change.

 Overall, we rate Quartz Left-Center Biased based on story selection that slightly favors left and High for factual reporting due to proper sourcing of information and a clean fact check record.
 (10/6/2016) Updated (M. Huitsing 04/28/2022)